-This project aims to create strong community ownership of rare Great yellow bumblebees and encourage grassroots support for its conservation.
-Through education, outreach, interpretation and wide-ranging practical measures, we have raised awareness of the county’s unique natural heritage, created and managed habitats for pollinators and carried out vital monitoring work.
+This project is creating strong community ownership of the rare Great yellow bumblebee and encouraging grassroots support for its conservation.
+Through education, outreach, interpretation and wide-ranging practical measures, we are raising awareness of the county’s unique natural heritage, creating and managing habitats for pollinators and carrying out vital monitoring work.

-1. Safeguard existing populations of the Great yellow bumblebee (GYB) and other pollinators in Caithness through active conservation work to maintain, restore and create valuable bumblebee habitats.
+- Safeguard existing populations of the Great yellow bumblebee and other pollinators in Caithness through active conservation work to maintain, restore and create valuable bumblebee habitats.

-2. Record more accurate data on the population abundance and distribution of rare Great Yellow bumblebees and ensure the continuity of recording through greater support of our active volunteers.
+- Record more accurate data on the population abundance and distribution of rare Great yellow bumblebees and ensure the continuity of recording through greater support of our active volunteers.